Explore our expert-made templates & start with the right one for you.

 Understanding Athena Performance

-Athena scales automatically, conducting queries at the same time.
-This provides high performance even when queries are complex, or when there are large data sets.
+Athena scales automatically and runs multiple queries at the same time.
+This provides high performance even when queries are complex, or when working with very large data sets.
 However, Athena relies on the underlying organization of data in S3 and performs full table scans instead of using indexes, which creates performance issues in certain scenarios.

 How Does Athena Achieve High Performance?